metagenomics/metagenomics-workshop/docs/data_submission/environment_sample.rst

 	</SAMPLE_SET>

-sequencing method from:
-https://ontobee.org/ontology/OBI?iri=http://purl.obolibrary.org/obo/OBI_0400103
+Some notes on the selected values:

+The sequencing method is choosen from the following recommended vocabulary: https://ontobee.org/ontology/OBI?iri=http://purl.obolibrary.org/obo/OBI_0400103

-broad/local scale environmental context: http://purl.obolibrary.org/obo/ENVO_00000428
+The broad/local scale environmental context is choosen from the following recommended vocabulary: http://purl.obolibrary.org/obo/ENVO_00000428

-environmental medium:
-http://purl.obolibrary.org/obo/ENVO_00010483

-taxid from:
-https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=408169
-...
+The environmental medium is choosen from the following recommended vocabulary: http://purl.obolibrary.org/obo/ENVO_00010483

+There are several designated taxids in the NCBI taxonomy for metagenomes.
+Here is a list: https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=408169

+The chosen values in our example are of course fictitious.

 Submit the sample
 ^^^^^^^^^^^^^^^^

 Now, it is time to submit::

+  cd /mnt/submission/assembly/sample
-  CHANGE THAT curl -u $ENA_USER:$ENA_PWD -F "SUBMISSION=@submission.xml" -F "PROJECT=@study.xml" "https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/"
+  curl -u $ENA_USER:$ENA_PWD -F "SUBMISSION=@submission.xml" -F "SAMPLE=@sample.xml" "https://wwwdev.ebi.ac.uk/ena/submit/drop-box/submit/" > receipt.xml

 Make sure to use wwwdev to submit to the ENA test server.

+Get the sample accession number
+^^^^^^^^^^^^^^^

 References